nknorg/nkn/README.md

 $ docker exec -it nkn nknc wallet -l balance
 ```

-**Note that Testnet token is for testing purpose only, and may be cleared at any
-time when Testnet resets.**

-If anything goes wrong, you may want to check if any of the previous steps went
+If there is a problem, you may want to check if any of the previous steps went
 wrong.
 If the problem still persists, [create an
 issue](https://github.com/nknorg/nkn/issues/new) or ask us in our [Discord
 group](#community).

+### [Recommended] Using BeneficiaryAddr

+By default, token mined by your node will be sent to the wallet your node is
+using, which is NOT as safe as you might think.
+The recommended way is to use
+another cold wallet (that is saved and backed up well) to store your token.
+You
+can use your code wallet address as `BeneficiaryAddr` in `config.json` such that
+token mined by your node will be sent directly to that beneficiary address.
+This
+is safer and more convenient because: 1. even if your node is hacked, or your
+node wallet is leaked, you will not lose any token; 2. if you run multiple
+nodes, it's the only way that all their mining rewards will go to the same
+address.

 ### NAT traversal and port forwarding

 Most likely your node is behind a router and does not have a public IP address.
-If your router has a public IP address and supports UPnP or NAT-PMP protocol,
+By default, `nknd` will try to detect if your router supports UPnP or NAT-PMP
+protocol, and if success, it will try to set up port forwarding automatically.
-you can add `--nat` flag when starting nknd OR add `"NAT": true` in
+You can add `--no-nat` flag when starting nknd OR add `"NAT": false` in
-`config.json` to setup port forwarding automatically.
+`config.json` to disable automatic port forwarding.
 If your router does not
 support such protocol, you **have to** setup port forwarding on your router for
-port 30001 as well as **all** other ports specified in `config.json`, otherwise
+port 30001 as well as **all** other ports specified in `config.json`
-other nodes cannot establish connections to you.
+(30001-30003 by default), otherwise other nodes cannot establish connections to
+you and you will **NOT** be able to mine token even though your node can still
+run and sync blocks.

 When setting up port forwarding, public port needs to be the same as private
 port mapped to your node.
 For example, you should map port 30001 on your